burnished-edge/pyRevit-FindAndReplace/README.md

 # pyRevit Find and Replace Tool

 An interactive, modeless pyRevit extension designed to search for and replace text across nearly any element category in your Revit model.
-This tool utilizes a custom WPF/XAML interface powered by a thread-safe Python execution environment to interact with the Revit database without locking your application.

 ![Find and Replace Main Interface](docs/images/main_interface.png)